 Food has a large impact on our physical health, mental wellbeing and the environment.

-The team at Chartwells, our catering partners, work hard to improve their offer of freshly prepared, healthy, ethical and sustainable food, that is of course delicious, and have achieved the Soil Association’s Food for Life Silver Catering Award for our outlet in Fusion Building, recognising their efforts.
+The team at Chartwells, our catering partners, work hard to improve their offer of freshly prepared, healthy, affordable, ethical and sustainable food, that is of course delicious, and have achieved the Soil Association’s Food for Life Silver Catering Award for our outlet in Fusion Building, recognising their efforts.

 As a University, we commit to promoting plant-based and low-carbon meals as well as minimising food waste in order to reduce our environmental impact.
 We host a coffee cup tax to encourage the use of reusable coffee cups and have installed water refill points across our campuses to support our staff, students and guests avoid single-use plastic water bottles.